odoo/odoo/doc/howtos/rdtraining/08_relations.rst

 Once again, restart the server and refresh to see the results!

-In the real estate module, there are still two missing information we want on a property: the buyer and the salesperson.
+In the real estate module, there are still two missing pieces of information we want on a property: the buyer and the salesperson.
 The buyer can be any individual, but on the other end the salesperson must be an employee of the real estate agency (i.e. an Odoo user).

 In Odoo, there are two models to which we commonly refer to: